lmorg/murex/INSTALL.md

 manage dependencies. _murex_ uses this to consolidate all of the required and optional packages so you only need to compile the program.
-However if you - for whatever reason - prefer to compile _murex_ on an earlier version of Go then you will need to manage them manually using `go get`.
+However if you - for whatever reason - prefer to compile _murex_ on an earlier version of Go then you may need to manage them manually using `go get`.

 If you are unsure which version of Go you are running, then it is likely to be greater than 1.6 (as that is pretty old now) however you can check